Heinz Brücher: Biography

 Brücher wrote a number of books and papers on the history of grain (1950), origin, evolution and domestication of tropical plants (1977) as well as the monograph Useful plants of neotropical origin and their wild relatives (1989).
-He wrote biographical papers on Ernst Haeckel and helped prop him up as an icon for Nazi science ideals.
+He wrote biographical papers and a book, Ernst Haeckels Bluts- und Geistes-Erbe (1936), on Ernst Haeckel and helped prop him up as an icon for Nazi science ideals.
+In the 1936 book, he declared that Haeckel was of Nordic origins, making him a visionary.
 He was critical of Vavilov in his publications possibly because he saw Vavilov as a communist and there had been other German botanists like Elisabeth Schiemann (1881–1972) who had supported his theory while holding anti-Nazi positions.
 After moving to South America, Brücher focused on ethnobotanical research and worked on the wild relatives of potatoes and beans.
+He also had an interest in Himalayan barley collected during the Schäfer expedition to Tibet.
 A species, Solanum brucheri named after him by Donovan Stewart Correll was found later to be a hybrid of S. acaule Bitt.
 And S. infundibuliforme Philippi (Hawkes and Hjerting, 1969).

-Brücher's wife who worked at the University of Caracas and one of his two sons were killed in the late 1960s at roadside checkpoint in Venezuela by a guard, apparently by mistake.
+Brücher's wife Ollie worked at the University of Caracas.
+She and her elder son were killed in a road accident in 1972.
 On 17 December 1991 he was killed on his farm Condor Huasi (or Condor house, though a picture of a motif at its entrance suggests a Nazi eagle) in the district Mendoza (Argentina).
 His murder was claimed to be the result of a burglary but the case was never closed and no arrests were made.
 According to Daniel Gade, an associate from the University of Vermont, Brücher, was a vocal opponent of alcohol and drugs.
 Brücher even used the word "hygiene" when referring to addictions in his publication, a term from Nazi times and personally avoided alcohol and meat.
 Gade suggests, based on evidence available, that Brücher was working on strains of Fusarium oxysporum to target the cocaine plant and destroy its cultivation, and suggested that drug lords may have found this as a possible motive for his murder.
+Another possibility was that Brücher had discovered and threatened to disclose financial fraud made by a German-owned company called Fiduciaria Transatlántica Alemana where he served as a consultant.
 Unlike many other Nazi officers in South America, Brücher did not change his surname.
 He went by the local name of Don Enrique which was the Spanish form of his first name Heinz (and a cognate of Henry).